Funeral flowers: a practical guide

 Common questions

-Can you take flowers to a graveside after the funeral?
+Can I take flowers to a graveside after the funeral?

 Yes.
-Leaving flowers at a graveside after the service — or returning on a later date — is entirely appropriate and widely practised.
-Fresh flowers are usually placed directly on or around the grave.
-Most cemeteries allow this freely, though some may have guidelines on containers and placement, particularly in older churchyards where space is limited.
-It is worth checking with the cemetery or burial ground if you are unsure about their specific arrangements.
+Leaving flowers at a graveside after the service – or returning on a later date – is entirely appropriate and widely practised.
+Most cemeteries allow this freely, though some may have guidelines on containers and placement.
+It is worth checking with the cemetery if you are unsure about their specific arrangements.

 What flowers are not suitable for a funeral?

 There is no flower that is universally forbidden at a UK funeral.
-When in doubt, ask the florist — they deal with these questions every day.
+A few practical considerations are worth bearing in mind: highly fragrant lilies in small chapels; lily pollen (request stamens removed when ordering); very informal garden-picked arrangements may not hold up through a long service.
+When in doubt, ask the florist – they deal with these questions every day.

 How long do funeral flowers last?

-If a tribute holds particular sentimental value, it can be preserved.
-Options include pressing individual blooms flat between paper and weights, air-drying the arrangement, or professional freeze-drying or resin-setting.
+If a tribute holds particular sentimental value, it can be preserved: pressing individual blooms flat, air-drying the arrangement, or professional freeze-drying.
 Some specialist memorial keepsake services offer framed pressed flower arrangements made from the original tributes.

 Summary